getsentry/devenv/README.md

 ## technical overview

 devenv itself lives in `~/.local/share/sentry-devenv`.
+This is the "global" devenv.
 Inside:
 - `bin` contains devenv itself and `direnv`
   - this is the only PATH entry needed for devenv
 - a private python and virtualenv used exclusively by `devenv`